cnio-bu/website/content/en/team/_index.md

 - **José Antonio López Martín**, MD, PhD – Visitor (Hospital 12 de Octubre), July 2019.
 - **Javier Perales Patón** – PhD student (UAM) from March 2014 to December 2019.
 - **Manuel Moradiellos** – BSc student Biology (UAM) – Summer student, July 2018 and August 2019 - Currently in the Computational Cancer Genomics Group at CNIO.
-- **Maria José Jiménez** – MSc student in Bioinformatics (UAM), 2018 – Currently in the Bioinformatics Unit at CNIO.
 - **Diana De La Iglesia**, PhD – Bioinformatician from 2018 to 2019 – Currently in Fujitsu Research.
 - **Alfonso Esteban Lasso** – MSc student in Bioinformatics (UOC) from November 2018 to May 2019.
 - **Hector Tejero Franco**, PhD – Postdoc from 2013 to 2019 – Currently in the Ministry of Health of the Government of Spain.